-Having the ability to store electricity will help to improve the efficiency of power grids.
+The ability to store electricity will help improve the efficiency of power grids.
 It also increases the speed at which we adopt renewable energy.

 Energy storage systems can be put in any location.
 Once installed, they have no emissions.
 Therefore, there is no impact on the environment or air quality.
 What's more, if we combine it with solar power, the power will be greenhouse gas-free.

-In some instances, commercial and industrial facilities face a demand charge on their energy use.
+Commercial and industrial facilities sometimes face a demand charge for their energy use.
 This does depend on the location.
-In some instances, it can make up as much as 50% of the total energy bill.
+It can sometimes make up as much as 50% of the total energy bill.
 Therefore, using energy storage systems and intelligent software, it is possible to reduce the charges.

 The storage systems also make it possible to reduce the use of electricity during periods of high charges.
-If charges are higher during the day, then we can use the energy that we store in the system.
-It is then possible to revert back to electricity from the grid at times when prices are lower.
+If charges are higher during the day, we can use the energy stored in the system.
+It is then possible to revert to electricity from the grid when prices are lower.

 Occasionally, the wind doesn't always blow, and the sun doesn't always shine.
 This can have an impact on the production of energy.
 However, we need the ability to store excess energy when the conditions are right3.

 If we rely on renewable energy, then we need to be able to use it in times of emergency.
-We can generate electricity from renewable sources and store it for periods where electricity demand is greater than a renewable generation.
-It is then possible to call on that when systems fail, or conditions are not right.
+We can generate electricity from renewable sources and store it for periods when electricity demand is greater than renewable generation.
+It is then possible to call on that when systems fail or conditions are not right.

 Historically, both commercial and industrial facilities have made use of backup systems.
 Therefore we need to be able to make use of energy in times of need.
 It is not just about emergencies but also about reliability and availability.

-Whether we harness the energy from solar PV or the wind, energy storage development is changing, adapting, and evolving.
+Whether we harness solar PV or wind energy, energy storage development is changing, adapting, and evolving.
 This has meant that utilities are showing a real interest in energy storage technologies.